circleci/circleci-docs/jekyll/_cci2/gh-bb-integration.md

 ## Overview
 {:.no_toc}

+To use CircleCI you need to be using either GitHub and Bitbucket for your VCS.
 When you add a project to CircleCI, the following GitHub or Bitbucket Cloud settings are added to the repository using the permissions you gave CircleCI when you signed up:
 - A **deploy key** that is used to check out your project from GitHub or Bitbucket Cloud.
 - A **service hook (or "push hook")** that is used to notify CircleCI when you push to GitHub or Bitbucket Cloud.